-Dr. Shannon Burns is a pediatric audiologist for the University of Colorado Health Hearing and Balance Center.
-She earned her master's degree from the University of Northern Colorado and her Doctorate of Audiology degree from the A.T.
-Still University / Arizona School of Health Sciences.
-She serves children with all types of hearing loss, including children who use bone anchored hearing aids, traditional amplification and cochlear implants.
+Dr. Shannon Burns is a licensed pediatric audiologist helping children in our Anschutz Medical Campus.
+She earned a master’s degree from the University of Northern Colorado and a Doctorate in Audiology from A.T.
+Still University Arizona School of Health Sciences.
+Dr. Burns helps children with hearing loss, bone anchored hearing aids, cochlear implants and traditional amplification.

 “Good information.
 They told me how it was, how it was going to work.”

 “I had an appointment with an audiologist who was there, but he frankly wasn't very helpful.
 I was turned over to an intern who conducted the tests and reviewed the results and gave me some interpretation of them and reviewed a little bit about hearing aids.
 The audiologist's focus was on helping the intern, coaching her and trying to correct a few things she said and trying to help her out a little bit.
 All that's fine, I know it's a teaching facility, but I felt like I just part of the furniture, just a supportive secondary role.
 He did answer some questions that I had.
 I don't mean to be unkind but, he was far more help to the intern I'm sure than me.
 I think if they are going to do that, they should just hire someone to come in and simulate the problems.
 I took the test results to another audiologist who analyzed them for me and was far more helpful.”